Amorous Relationships Involving Athletics Department Personnel and Student Athletes

 - COORDINATION OF INFORMATION RELATING TO VIOLATIONS OF OTHER UNIVERSITY POLICY AND/OR CRIMINAL LAW

-If the investigation leads to information suggesting that sexual harassment may have occurred, it shall be promptly forwarded to the Office of Equality and Diversity.
+If the investigation leads to information suggesting that sexual harassment may have occurred, it shall be promptly forwarded to the Office for Institutional Equity and Inclusive Culture.
 If the investigation leads to information suggesting potential criminal conduct, it shall be immediately forwarded to the Department of Public Safety which will alert the University’s Office of General Counsel, to determine, consistent with state and local law, whether to notify appropriate law enforcement officials.
 However, the enforcement of this policy shall not be delayed pending the results of a criminal investigation.

 - DISCIPLINARY ACTION